psykei/psyke-python/README.md

 Contributions to this project are welcome.
 Just some rules:
 * We use [git flow](https://github.com/nvie/gitflow), so if you write new features, please do so in a separate `feature/` branch
-* We recommend forking the project, developing your stuff, then contributing back vie pull request
+* We recommend forking the project, developing your code, then contributing back via pull request
 * Commit often
 * Stay in sync with the `develop` (or `master`) branch (pull frequently if the build passes)
 * Do not introduce low quality or untested code

 #### Issue tracking
-If you meet some problem in using or developing PSyKE, you are encouraged to signal it through the project ["Issues" section](https://github.com/psykei/psyke-python/issues) on GitHub.
+If you meet some problems in using or developing PSyKE, you are encouraged to signal it through the project ["Issues" section](https://github.com/psykei/psyke-python/issues) on GitHub.